What is vermicompost?

 Vermicomposting uses red wiggler earthworms to turn food scraps into worm castings.
 The worms live in an enclosed bin with bedding made of newspaper or cardboard.

-- If you are using a Rubbermaid tub as your bin, cut holes into the lid and sides near the top to improve airflow.
+- If you are using a plastic tub as your bin, cut holes into the lid and sides near the top to improve airflow.
 This is not necessary with commercial vermicompost bins.

 - Add 2-3" of damp, shredded cardboard or newspaper into the base of your tub or bin.
 You will need to add more on top every couple weeks as the old bedding breaks down.